electricimp/ElectricImp-Sublime/README.md

 Alternatively, follow these steps to install the plug-in manually:

-1. Create the *plugin folder*:
+1. Create the *plug-in folder*:
     - **macOS**: */Users/&lt;username&gt;/Library/Application Support/Sublime Text 3/Packages/imp-developer*
     - **Windows**: *"%AppData%\Sublime Text 3\Packages\imp-developer%"*

-2. Do one of the followign:
+2. Do one of the following:
-- Download the full GitHub source [repository](https://github.com/electricimp/ElectricImp-Sublime) as a zip file and extract it into the *plugin folder* or
+    - Download the full GitHub source [repository](https://github.com/electricimp/ElectricImp-Sublime) as a zip file and extract it into the *plug-in folder* or
     - Clone the contents of the source repository [https://github.com/electricimp/ElectricImp-Sublime](https://github.com/electricimp/ElectricImp-Sublime) into the *plugin folder*.

 ## Usage